pvcraven/web-development-class/source/semester_2/13_cookies/cookies.rst

 So if we use HTTP to transfer HTML, the HTTP has a head, and the HTML has a head.
 They are totally different things.

+In the image below, we use the packet tracing tool called Wireshark to see the data.
+The "red" data is what comes from the web browser.
+The "blue" data is what comes from the web server.
+It doesn't look like HTML because it is compressed/zipped.

+There are two major parts to a request from the client, and a response from the server.
+There's a request head, and a request body.
+THen there's a response head and a response body.
+The body is optional in some cases, such as this request for a page.
+There might be a request body if I was sending form data to the server.

+.. image:: cookie_trace_1.png

-Cookies are set and passed back in the HEAD section of HTTP.
+Cookies are set and passed back in the HEAD section of the HTTP response.

+It is up to the client browser to get that cookie, then send it for every subsequent HTTP request head.

 See below for a trace of setting a cookie:

-.. image:: cookie_trace_1.png

-See below for a trace of getting a cookie back:

 .. image:: cookie_trace_2.png